 A QR Code will appear on the label.
 Click and drag the QR Code to reposition it.
 Like the text box, a purple square will appear.
 Click on this square.

 This will pull up the same list as your text box.
 At the bottom of the list, there are two URLs.
 The first URL is for your Work Request Portal.
 The second is for your Asset Card look-up.
 Selecting a URL will populate the QR Code.

 Note: All of the labels in the document will follow the same format but will be individualized based on Asset information.

 There are two options for printing labels.
 Clicking "Print" will print all of your labels.

-Adding clear tape over a label provide an extra layer of protection and can extend your labels life.
+Adding clear tape over a label provides an extra layer of protection and can extend your label's life.
 After affixing a label, completely cover the label with clear tape.
 Packing tape is a resilient tape you can use.